 Top SW Corner - Mar 15 2020 (3032K)

-The fall of 2019 I moved a ton of daffodils from inside the interior space that were getting in the way out towards some edges hoping to help discourage more of the herbivores from thinking this is such a tasty garden.
+In the fall of 2019 I moved a ton of daffodils from inside the interior space that were getting in the way out towards some edges hoping to help discourage more of the herbivores from thinking this is such a tasty garden.
 I don’t think it is working (notice the deer tracks…)… In this picture you can see some of them starting to sprout and get ready to bloom for the spring.

 Lower NE Corner - Mar 15 2020 (2791K)